elastic/eck-diagnostics/README.md

 To run diagnostics, you need to specify at least the workload resource namespace(s).
 The operator namespace is set by default to the `elastic-system` namespace, where the ECK operator typically resides.

-For example, to run diagnostics for resources namespaces `a` and `b`:
+For example, to run diagnostics for resource namespaces `a` and `b`:
 ```shell
 eck-diagnostics -r a,b
 ```